xerctia/reqy/README.md

 2. Run the `install-reqy.bat` file as administrator.
 3. Done.
 Now, go forth and have fun, my child.

+<b>Note:</b> You need to have Java and JDK installed in order to run this command.

 <hr />

 ### Usage